wellneverknow/command-start-stop/README.md

 - plugin: http://localhost:4000 # or the URL where the plugin is hosted
   name: start-stop
   id: start-stop-command
-  description: "Allows a user to start/stop a bounty without negative XP impact"
+  description: "Allows a user to start/stop a task without negative XP impact"
-  command: "/(start|stop)"
+  command: "\/start|\/stop"
-  example: "/start | /stop"
+  example: "/start" # or "/stop"
   with:
     disabledCommands: []
     timers: